redplayer0/tax_advisor/README.md

 # tax_advisor
 Proof of concept app that provides tax advice.
 FastAPI | Angular 19 | sqlite | Docker | oath2 | openAPI

-# Setup
+# Setup - How to run
 - Clone the repo
-- Create a .env file in the repo's root, with the following variables  SECRET_KEY, OPEN_API_KEY, HASH_ALGORITHM, ACCESS_TOKEN_EXPIRE_MINS (not required)
+- Create a .env file in the repo's root, with the following variables  SECRET_KEY, OPEN_API_KEY, HASH_ALGORITHM, ACCESS_TOKEN_EXPIRE_MINS
+- Run `docker-compose up --build`
-- Navigate to the backend `cd backend`
+- Navigate to `localhost:80` or `0.0.0.0:80`
-- Create a virtual env with `pip -m venv .env` for example, then `source .env/bin/activate`
-- Install dependencies with `pip install --requirement requirements.txt`
-- Run the backend application with `fastapi run`
+- Explore the application

 # Backend application
 - fastapi application